8 Things You Didn't Know About the Rasmussen University Law Enforcement Program

 Not all of the training is focused on high-octane chases—students also receive rigorous training in everyday patrol duties.

 “We have squad cars on campus,” Ardolf explains, “and students will spend time out on the roads with active state troopers who are contracted as instructors, to patrol and achieve radar certification.”

-4. Rasmussen College’s law enforcement instructors offer invaluable experience to students
+4. Rasmussen University’s law enforcement instructors offer invaluable experience to students

 It’s no secret that being a police officer is a demanding job that requires a special set of skills.
 So who better to teach those skills than the folks who’ve walked the beat for years as law enforcement officers?